tloimu/ya-hotas-throttle/README.md

  - drill the five button holes with e.g. 8.5mm drill to make the hole walls smooth and the buttons will work smoother
  - some screw holes may benefit from drilling for easier fit
- - throttle center detent hole could be drilled bigger for stronger detent or cone shaped with a lerger drill head for smoother detent exit/entry
+ - throttle center detent hole could be drilled bigger for stronger detent or cone shaped with a bit larger drill head for smoother detent exit/entry

 ![Preview of all printed parts](img/printed-parts.png)